 People have found that these red worms love the BSF castings.
-They produce 10x more and faster when fed with this stuff or the bokashi grains.
+They produce 10x more and faster when fed with this stuff as well so with the bokashi grains.
 If we know how to treat pig manure before feeding the worms, it can be twice as good as cow manure and other grass-fed animal excretions.

 Inside the worm's stomach are some digestive enzymes that help them chop up long chains of protein into smaller digestible amino acids.
-After their fast transformation of organic waste, the vermicompost we get out will contain nitrate (NO3-), phosphorous (P), magnesium (Mg), calcium (Ca), and nitrogen (N).
-You know all that good stuff that can help the plants grow well.
+After their fast transformation of organic waste, the worms will produce that vermicompost that contains nitrate (NO3-), phosphorous (P), magnesium (Mg), calcium (Ca), and nitrogen (N).
+All that good stuff that can help the plants grow well.

-These are all water soluble (compost tea), making them even nicer for the plants to munch on.
+These are all water soluble (e.g. good for making compost tea), making them even nicer for the plants to munch on.
 Some people say vermicompost also has the natural growth hormone IAA (Indole-3-acetic acid) in it.
 This helps with strong & sustainable root growth.

-And finally, we can use the worms & their compost for:
+And for last key benefit, we can use the worms & their compost for:

 #3.
 Preventing Diseases